Helpful Information for Foreign Volunteers

 Then, of course, there is the castle and – on the other end of the Royal Mile – the new, modern parliament building with the palace in its neighbourhood.

 Absolutely advisable are the New Europe Walking Tours (www.newedinburghtours.com/) They start every day at 9:30 am, 11 am, 1 pm and 3 pm in front of the Starbucks on the Royal Mile.
 They are free (you pay as much as you want to) and offer you 3 hours of Edinburgh's Old Town full of interesting and entertaining stories about Edinburgh's history and present.
 To get a deeper insight into the medieval history and legendry of Edinburgh get on one of the famous and popular dungeon or witchery tours.
 You can find tour guides along the royal mile, easily identified by their zombie, ghost, and witch makeup and costume.

 Edinburgh offers loads to see and to do, especially during Festival time.
 There are many festivals going on simultaneously; the Jazz and Blues Festival, the Edinburgh International Festival and the Festival Fringe.
-To see the programme and to book events visit the Festival's website at www.edinburghfestivals.co.uk And definitively don't forget to pop over to the fudge store on the Royal Mile!
+To see the programme and to book events visit the Festival's website at http://edinburghfestivalguide.co.uk/ And definitively don't forget to pop over to the fudge store on the Royal Mile!